Zaphodious/remote_internet_test/README.md

                         regardless.
   -u, --utc             Sends the results with utc time.
 Default is to use the
-                        timezone of the host machine
+                        timezone of the host machine -s SCPHOST, --scphost SCPHOST
+                        Uploads the results to a location over SSH -d DIRECTORY, --directory DIRECTORY
+                        The path of directory on the SCP host machine in which to put the report file and logs
 ```

 ## Cron